 Have you ever been in one of those life ruts– you know the ones where you feel like life has got you down, nothing seems to be going right and your daily routine has become mundane.
 Perhaps on more occasions than you would like to admit, you have thought about up and leaving your life to pursue your passion or go on a dream vacation.
 Maybe your love life could use a boost or maybe your boss doesn’t give you any credit for all the hard work you put in.
-Wouldn’t it be nice if all of a sudden your life got more exciting, you found a new love interest and you didn’t find yourself wishing your week away with hashtags on social media– #itsonlyTuesday #humpday #Friyay!?
+Wouldn’t it be nice if all of a sudden your life got more exciting?
+You found a new love interest or you didn’t find yourself wishing your week away with hashtags on social media– #itsonlyTuesday #humpday #Friyay!?

 This one may seem simple enough, but how many of us actually come up with a daily affirmation each day, write it out and repeat it throughout the day?
 Probably not very many.

 Personally, I recommend the Five-Minute Journal: each day there is a quote or challenge to read, you jot down 3 things you’re grateful for, 3 things that would make the day great, an affirmation and at night 3 amazing things that happened and how you could have made the day even better.
 That’s it– simple, easy, 5 minutes in the morning and 5 minutes at night to get you focusing on the positives in your life!
 But of course, you can always resort to the good old-fashioned sticky note on your mirror.

 I am not saying quit your job today and go travel the world without a dime to your name.
 For those of us who are not millionaires, I am suggesting you start with small changes by trying something new here and there such as going to a yoga class by yourself or taking up a new hobby.
 A great place to start is Meetup.com where you can connect to new people with interests ranging from book clubs to outdoor activities, music, food and drink– you name it.
 Just make sure you pick something that is out of your comfort zone so you are challenging yourself for personal growth.